The Youngest Prophet

 The Bible tells us that Samuel was the youngest prophet.
 He received his first revelation and prophecy from God when he was a young boy.
 In those days, the word of the Lord was rare and there was no revelation (1 Samuel 2:1).
 At that time, the Lord called Samuel three times.
 But Samuel didn’t know that God was calling him.
-So, he went to Eli.
+So, he went to Eli the high priest.

 Then, Eli realized what was taking place and told Samuel to respond to the Lord if he called again.
 Elie perceived after being warned previously by God (1 Samuel 2:27-36) that He was preparing another person to take his place.
 Then, “the LORD came and stood there, calling as at the other times, ‘Samuel!
 Samuel!’
 Then Samuel said, ‘Speak, for your servant is listening'” (1 Samuel 3:10).

 God’s Message to Samuel